 As of the default device timeout over 90 seconds, you can combine the statement with the option x-system.device-timeout=X. With this you fasten up your boot time a lot :)

-So the whole statement hast to be look like:
+So the whole statement has to be look as:

 Set the red held seconds to whatever you want…